astralien3000/aversive--/README.md

  - atmega128
  - atmega2560

-### Compile for STM32
+### Building for STM32
-Type the command :
+Type the command:

 `make stm32`

-You can find a list of supported microcontrollers after the dependencies.
+You can find the names of the supported microcontrollers below.

 #### dependencies
  - arm-none-eabi-gcc